WP Diamonds: Overview

 A month after the creation of WP Diamonds' online purchasing system, they expanded into the United Kingdom opening their first offices in Birmingham.
-At this time WP Diamonds also operated from offices in Barcelona, Spain and in 2013 WP Diamonds expanded their operations into Canada, where they began purchasing GIA certified and international laboratory certified diamonds from Canadian citizens.
+At this time WP Diamonds also operated from offices in Barcelona, Spain and in 2013 WP Diamonds expanded their operations into Canada, where they began purchasing GIA and international laboratory certified diamonds from Canadian citizens.
 In 2018, WP Diamonds launched in Asia opening an office in Hong Kong.

-By the end of 2012, Rough & Polished stated that WP Diamonds' had become one of the largest dedicated diamond recycling companies.
-In February 2013, the company was featured in Le Bijoutier International magazine and around the same time they also featured in Contraste.
+By the end of 2012, Rough & Polished claimed that WP Diamonds' had become one of the largest dedicated diamond recycling companies.
 It was stated during an interview with Professional Jeweller, that the company would be selling the Recycled Diamonds to jewelry retailers, jewelry manufacturers, diamond manufacturers and diamond dealers.

-The company then went on to feature in Jewellery Focus Magazine.
 In 2014, WP Diamonds received an A+ rating from the Better Business Bureau and announced they would also be offering a purchasing solution for used watches and designer jewelry.
-They again featured in Reuters following a strong year for the Recycled Diamond market as a whole.
 In addition, WP Diamonds claims on their website to have traded approximately $75 million of recycled diamonds and diamond jewelry in 2014.

 In 2018, they opened myGemma an online platform selling pre-owned luxury.

 In 2019, they launched their handbag buying division and in 2020 they launched their sneaker buying division.